ligato/docs/docs/user-guide/agentctl.md

 }
 ```

-Note this error appears in the `agent-kvscheduler-NB-config-view.txt` subreport.
+The same example error appears in the `agent-kvscheduler-NB-config-view.txt` subreport.

 ---
 ### Status